 If you have decided not to use the National Curriculum, you will still need to work out what you want to teach and when.
 If you want to teach history or English, it is a good idea to create a learning module that keeps the learners focused on a topic; for example, the Russian Revolution 1905-1924 or Shakespeare’s comedies.
 In both examples you can take the student on a journey, exploring change over time or comparing different plays.

-However sometimes we need a more specific measure of progress.
+However sometimes we need a more specific measure of progress to assess the success of your homeschool lesson planning.
 You could use exam boards’ past papers for KS4 children but often these assessments are designed for the end of the entire course rather than at the end of a topic.

 EdPlace’s assessments help give you visibility on your child’s topic strengths, as well as the topics they find more challenging.
 We also send weekly progress reports you keep you in the know.

 "When I chose to home educate my daughter because of bullying I chose EdPlace as an extra teaching support.
 I think its great and so does my daughter, she uses it daily with me and by herself and I can keep track of how she is doing and what subjects we need to concentrate more on.
 Brilliant and recommended."
 Jess